mszeu/YAWoL/README.md

 **1.1**

 ## DESCRIPTION
-**wakeup** is a simple python script that generates and sends a Wake-on-Lan magic packet to the specified MAC address.
+**wakeup** is a simple Python script that generates and sends a Wake-on-Lan magic packet to the specified MAC address.

 The script is given **AS IS** and it is under the **AGPL Aferro license 3.0**.

-For more information about the license terms please refer tot the **LICENSE** file distributed with the project.
+For more information about the license terms please refer to the **LICENSE** file distributed with the project.
 ## USAGE

 **wakeup.py** **MACAddress** [**--port** port] [**--times** times] [**--interval** interval]